georgius/ProjectHospital/ModAdvancedGameChanges/README.md

 The mod requires **Hospital services DLC** to work.
 Without **Hospital services DLC** will be all effects of mod disabled.

 # Changes in mod
-- completely changed flows of doctors, nurses, lab specialists, janitors, patients and visitors
+- completely changed flows of doctors, nurses, lab specialists, janitors, patients, visitors and pedestrians
-- implemented non-linear skill leveling or employee level
+- implemented non-linear skill leveling or employee leveling
-- implemented *Training department* (option *[AGC] Training department (requires restart)*), where employees can get higher skill or employee level without training costs (wages are still paid)
+- implemented *Training department*, where employees can get higher skill or employee level without training costs (wages are still paid)
-- introduced option *[AGC] Force employee lowest hire level* which forces that employee level on hire is always lowest (level 1, skills are on 0%)
-- introduced option *[AGC] Biochemistry lab employee (requires restart)* which forces lab specialists in *Medical laboratories* department to have *Advanced biochemistry* skill
-- introduced option *[AGC] Limit clinic doctors level* which forces doctors on clinic to have lower maximum level
-- introduced option *[AGC] Patients go through emergency* which forces all patients to go through *Emergency* department
-- introduced option *[AGC] Night shift staff lunch* which enables food requirement for night shift employees
-- introduced option *[AGC] Same length for staff shifts (requires restart)* which forces to recalculate shifts lengths to be equal (12 hours each shift)
-- introduced option

-# Development
-The **Advanced game changes** mod is developed in Visual Studio 2026 Community, the project needs *.NET Framework 3.5* to be installed.
-The .NET Framework 3.5 can be added in *Control Pannel* / *Programs and Features* / *Turn Windows features on or off*.
-When installing Visual Studio 2026 Community, add *NET Framework 3.5 development tools* component.
+- allowed pedestrians to go to pharmacy to buy medicine

 # Options
 The several aspects of mod can be controlled directly from game options.